Haojun6/college-social-media/README.md

 # Group-Design-Project-Group-8
-The repository for CSU44098 Group 8
+The repository for college social media

 ## Step By Step:
 1. Have Python installed, and Node.js.